-Glossary F +++ Popular Articles: 'Flight', 'Fairing', 'Function'
+Glossary F +++ Popular Articles: 'Field of view', 'Focal length', 'First-stage'

 Deutsch: Fraunhofer / Español: Fraunhofer / Português: Fraunhofer / Français: Fraunhofer / Italiano: Fraunhofer

 Fraunhofer in the Space industry context refers to the Fraunhofer lines, a set of dark Absorption lines seen in the solar spectrum, which were first observed and studied by the German Physicist Joseph von Fraunhofer in the early 19th century.
-These lines are crucial for understanding the Composition of the Sun and other stars, and they play a significant role in astronomical spectroscopy.
+These lines are crucial for understanding the Composition of the Sun and other STARs, and they play a significant role in astronomical Spectroscopy.

 Deutsch: Französisch-Guayana / Español: Guayana Francesa / Português: Guiana Francesa / Français: Guyane Française / Italiano: Guiana Francese